Homewood Undergraduate Academic Ethics Policy

 In the case of a first offense that is not resolved between the faculty member and student, or a second or subsequent offense, or a determination by the faculty member that a suitable sanction would be greater than failure in the course for a first offense, the faculty member must promptly notify the Director of Student Conduct (or designee) in writing of the alleged violations, evidence, including potential witnesses, and other pertinent details of the case.
 Faculty members should make every effort to take such action within one week of the alleged occurrence of academic misconduct.

-In the event that a case arises near the end of a semester or during the final exam period, the faculty member must submit a charge to the Office of the Dean of Student Life within a reasonable timeframe.
+In the event that a case arises near the end of a semester or during the final exam period, the faculty member must submit a charge to the Office of Student Conduct within a reasonable timeframe.
 Any charge received at the end of the semester, summer term, or during the final exam period, may be held over until the following semester.
 When possible, hearings may be held during Intersession and summer.
 For summer hearings, officers and board members may be drawn from the Board for the subsequent academic year at the discretion of the Director of Student Conduct (or designee).

 Upon receipt of a charge of a violation of academic ethics that constitutes a student’s second or subsequent violation from a faculty member or an unresolved first violation, the Director of Student Conduct (or designee) shall appoint a hearing panel to consider the charge(s).
 The panel shall decide the issue of responsibility and, if the student is found responsible, shall impose an appropriate penalty, as specified in the Penalties section.